-- Environmental Impact: Projects must reduce the University’s environmental impact and/or create a more sustainable campus.
+- Sustainable Impact: Projects must reduce the University’s environmental and/or create a more sustainable campus.
 The Fund will prioritize projects with measurable impact on, but not limited to, the following: carbon emissions, energy use, water use, waste, living systems and biodiversity, and pollutants and toxins.
 The Fund will also prioritize projects that help to expand diversity, inclusivity, and equity in sustainability.

 - Student Leadership & Involvement: Projects that demonstrate a substantial degree of student leadership or student involvement will be prioritized.

 - Education, Outreach, & Behavior Change: Projects must include educational and outreach components that help cultivate an aware and engaged campus community.

 - Feasibility, Accountability, & Sustainability: Applicants must demonstrate that they have or can attain the technical knowledge, necessary approvals, and project management skills to complete projects successfully.
 The Fund encourages the use of a faculty or staff mentor, appropriate department support, and/or a line item in the budget for project management.
 CSF monies must be used in a socially responsible manner—to be determined by the Committee.
 Projects requiring ongoing maintenance or staffing not funded by the CSF should demonstrate a plan to meet long-term needs.

 Please note: Per its bylaws, the CSF cannot fund strictly research-based projects (those that do not contain an actionable component)!
 The CSF will also not specifically fund food and drinks as part of project award budgets.

 Preference is given to projects that: